GrieferAtWork/KOSmk4/readme.md

 		- This is quite the expansive system, as it requires emulating __every__ x86 instruction which could possibly access memory
 			- The idea is to simply (yeah, emulating ~70% of the x86 ISA is totally simple...) emulate all such instruction and have their memory accesses be performed by dispatching them through a table of virtual memory access primitives (read/write/cmpxch/...)
 			- With this done, update the register state like the user of the instruction would expect, before resuming execution
-			- The result is a the ability to seamlessly inject custom, runtime behavior at arbitrary memory locations
+			- The result is the ability to seamlessly inject custom, runtime behavior at arbitrary memory locations
 			- Here are a couple of examples which KOS makes possible with this:
 				- A memory-mapped identity-copy of the current register state
 					- What I find really funny about this is I remember seeing this video on YouTube about that mov-only C compiler, and the dev having to do some questionable hacking to be able to actually have his program loop around. - Well.
-With this, you can now literally do a `movl $SOME_ADDRESS, %fs:OFFSETOF_REGISTER_MAP_EIP` as an alias for `jmp SOME_ADDRESS`
+With this, you can now literally do a `movl $SOME_ADDRESS, %gs:OFFSETOF_REGISTER_MAP_EIP` as an alias for `jmp SOME_ADDRESS`
 				- A page of memory that always returns a random value when read
 					- You're literally able to `mmap("/dev/urandom")`, and the result is a memory mapping where every read, regardless of where is't made, will return a random value each time it is made.
 					- And just to re-emphasize: reads from the same location will return different values each time!